miskcoo/ugreen_leds_controller/README.md

        LED_NAME:    separated by white space, possible values are { power, netdev, disk1, disk2, disk3, disk4, all }.
        -on / -off:  turn on / off corresponding LEDs.
-       -blink / -breath: set LED to the blink / breath status.
-This status keeps the LED on for T_ON millseconds and then keeps it off for T_OFF millseconds.
+       -blink / -breath:  set LED to the blink / breath mode.
+This mode keeps the LED on for T_ON millseconds and then keeps it off for T_OFF millseconds.
                     T_ON and T_OFF should belong to [0, 65535].
        -color:      set the color of corresponding LEDs.
                     R, G and B should belong to [0, 255].